calculix/CalculiX-Examples/Scripts/README.md

 # Helper Scripts
-These script augment the automation capabilities of CGX.
+These scripts augment the automation capabilities of CGX.

 File                    | Contents
  :-------------         | :-------------